Aubrey O'Day: 2008–12: Broadway, reality television, and Between Two Evils

 On the April 23, 2009, finale of Making the Band, O'Day revealed that she would have her own reality television show for which she would be filming in the spring of 2010.
 The show entitled All About Aubrey premiered on March 7, 2011, on the Oxygen Network.
 O'Day's debut single, the Adonis-produced "Automatic" was released on April 12, 2011 & has sold 50,000 copies to date hitting the top 20 on iTunes pop charts in less than 2 hours.
 O'Day recorded over 50 songs for her debut album on SRC/Universal Motown, which was supposed to come out in late 2012.

 O'Day was also fired from NBC's The Celebrity Apprentice 5, which premiered on February 19, 2012.
 Before being fired, O'Day received a significant amount of criticism for her conduct while competing on the show, being described as "narcissistic, self-centered, evil, and vicious" by the media and viewers of the show, and as "transparent" by Trump's judges.
 It eventually caused Arsenio Hall to lash out on her in the show's boardroom segment, berating her with the unanimous support of his team, particularly Clay Aiken.
 This left O'Day in tears and contemplating quitting the show before eventually being fired by Trump.
 O'Day ultimately decided not to quit, but was fired shortly thereafter.
 Although she accepted an apology from Hall, she has expressed her dislike of him in multiple confessionals, labeling him and Aiken as "bullies".
 However, the contestants praised her creativity and business skills, and she ended up finishing in 3rd place, being the last female contestant standing.
 The reason for her firing was that she was too young and inexperienced, and also was seen as transparent by John Rich and Marlee Matlin, who served as Trump's viceroys.

 On April 23, 2012, a new self-released single "Wrecking Ball", co-written and co-produced by American Idol alumni Pia Toscano was released on iTunes and sold 3,000 downloads in the first week.
 She shot a video for the track with music director Rage in June 2012 and was released on September 26, 2012, on Vevo.
+Also that year, O'Day announced she would be recording her debut solo EP.
+On December 31, 2012, she performed previously released material, as well as three new songs from her EP Between Two Evils, "Love Me When You Leave", "Let Me Lay" and "Before I Drown" in Las Vegas.